-The parameters by which you design your pricing is virtually endless.
-However, establishing guidelines without a clear direction or fails to support your bottom line is simply a waste of time and resources.
+The parameters by which you design your channel sales programs and pricing is virtually endless.
+However, establishing guidelines without a clear direction is simply a waste of time and resources.
 Depending on what you want to achieve, prioritize your pricing based on how certain partners can get you there.

 Define Your Territory

 Although it may seem obvious, it’s not uncommon for vendors to blindly create sales channels without taking into consideration the [physical] areas which perform best.

 Is there a certain amount of partners you wish to designate to a particular region either domestically or internationally?
 Should partners with different end-customers be segmented?

 Effective channels stem from a specialized focus on what is specifically trying to be achieved.
 The better you understand the endgame, the more efficient you will be at getting there via the channel.

 Each channel partnership is unique, which means each channel partner’s end-customers are unique as well.

 Implementing a one-size-fits-all approach to your channel sales programs might not be an effective strategy.
 Your programs may need to be tailored or personalized.
 Perhaps—if you’re selling in the intentional market—it may need to be localized within the context of the culture or demographic of the end-customer.
 Maybe you need to tweak the product’s functionality or aesthetic appeal.
 Whatever decision you decide to make, relate it back to how it can help partners become more effective.